Towards Measuring the Stop Mixing Angle at the LHC: Potential observables at the LHC

 Because of the higgsino nature of neutralinos $\neu{2}$ and $\neu{3}$ they are very close in mass and it might turn out that they are impossible to disentangle at the LHC.
 Therefore we define two additional ratios by combining the decay modes to $\neu{2}\, t$ and $\neu{3}\, t$

-In our analysis we focus on direct stop production $pp \to \st_1 \st_1^*$ in order to have better control over the number of observed stops and to reduce the background due to bottom squarks.
-In the SPS1a$'$ scenario the cross section for this process amounts to 3.44~pb at the next-to-leading order~\cite{beenakker98,prospino}, whereas the total SUSY cross section is 60~pb.
-The cross sections for stop pair production in Scenarios B and C are given in Tab.~\ref{tab:brs}.
-Due to mass splitting between stop states the cross section for $pp \to \st_2 \st^*_2$ is much smaller with a value of 0.26~pb.
+In our analysis we focus on direct stop production $pp \to \st_1 \st_1^*$ in order to have better control on the number of observed stops and to reduce the background due to bottom squarks.
+In the SPS1a$'$ scenario the cross section for this process amounts to 3.44~pb at the next-to-leading order~\cite{beenakker98,prospino}, whereas the total SUSY cross section is 60~pb.\footnote{The cross sections for stop pair production in Scenarios B and C are given in Tab.~\ref{tab:brs}.} Due to mass splitting between stop states the cross section for $pp \to \st_2 \st^*_2$ is much smaller with a value of 0.26~pb.
 Similarly for sbottoms we get $\sigma(pp \to \sbot_1 \sbot_1^*) = 0.6$~pb and $\sigma(pp \to \sbot_2 \sbot_2^*) = 0.4$~pb.
-This gives a relatively clean environment for the observation of direct light stop pair production.
+This gives a relatively clean environment for the observation of direct light stop pair production and further reduction after cuts may be expected.
 Possible final states are as follows:

 The production process itself can be tagged using a clean decay mode for one of the stops, for instance the decay to $\neu{2}\,t$ followed by a leptonic neutralino decay and hadronic top decay.
-For an integrated luminosity of $\mathcal{L} = 100\; \mathrm{fb}^{-1}$ we would have more than $300\,000$ stop pair production events.
-Assuming that on average $10\%$ of charginos and neutralinos decay to leptons in our scenarios~\cite{spheno}, taking into account the hadronic top branching ratio and a selection efficiency of $5\%$, cf.\ Ref.~\cite{Perelstein:2008zt}, one can expect more than 1000 stop events to be observed.
-Therefore in our further analysis we will assume that 1000 events have been correctly identified and show that even with this amount of experimental data one can still get strong constraints on the stop mixing angle and the mass.
+For an integrated luminosity of $\mathcal{L} = 100\; \mathrm{fb}^{-1}$ we would have more than $300\,000$ stop pair production events in the case of SPS1a$'$ scenario.
+Assuming that on average $10\%$ of charginos and neutralinos decay to leptons~\cite{spheno}, taking into account the hadronic top branching ratio and varying a selection efficiency of $1\%$, $3\%$ and $5\%$, one can expect roughly 350, 1000 and 1750 events to be observed, respectively.
+A further increase in the integrated luminosity will result in larger samples.
+Therefore in our further analysis we will study the case when 1000 events have been correctly identified and show that with this amount of experimental data one can still get strong constraints on the stop mixing angle and the mass.